Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Find out the likely gender of up to 100 Chinese first and last names, written in Pinyin*
+*Infer the likely gender of up to 100 Chinese names in LATIN (Pinyin).*

 > Body parameter